ZELLMECHANIK-DRESDEN/ShapeOut2/docs/sec_interface.rst

   could be possible to convert sessions (including the corresponding .tdms files), but the effort in doing so would probably exceed the effort required to just rebuild a clean analysis session in Shape-Out 2.
-- Shape-Out 2 currently does not provide a linear mixed effects models (LMM) analysis.
-The reason behind that is quite pragmatic: LMM analysis in Shape-Out 1 is done using
-  `R/lme4 <https://cran.r-project.org/web/packages/lme4/>`_ and thus
-  requires a full R distribution shipped with Shape-Out 1.
-While this blows up the download and installation size, it is also not clear whether it would work just like that on macOS.
-However, if many users need this feature, then we can think of a workaround.
+- Shape-Out 2 does not provide a linear mixed effects models (LMM) analysis.
+LMM analysis in Shape-Out 1 is done using `R/lme4 <https://cran.r-project.org/web/packages/lme4/>`_ and thus requires a full R distribution shipped with Shape-Out 1.
+This blows up the installation size and makes it more difficult to deploy.
+  Furthermore (and we are not saying that LMM Analysis is "bad") we are also looking into other methods for determining statistical significance which might be more intuitive to understand.

 Basic usage